FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-09-02-how-to-make-first-steps-of-databinding-in-wpf.md

 > Note: You can make an interface for the viewmodel to see what exactly is on the view and what is not.
 To get a besser overview.
 But internally wpf will take the real implementaion of the viewmodel as datacontext.
 But for larger view/viewmodels adding an interface can makes sense.
 Also for testing/mocking etc.

 You see that the MainWindow.xaml which we edited above and the viewmodel.
-We just have no connection until here.
+We have no connection until here.

 In the last part you have to let the view know about its datacontext.
 This property can be set to nearly every viewmodel but its the source for the view where to get their data from.
 So the "Text"-Property in XAML gets its value from...what?
 You can set the datacontext in XAML but I think its easier to set this in the codebehind. **<span style="text-decoration: underline;">This is the only thing you should set there!</span>**